drdeford/VA_Viz/README.md

 1. Global plan metrics

    These statistics are properties of the entire plan at once.
-Each file contains a comma separated list of values
+Each file contains a comma separated list of values describing the property of the current plan in the ensemble.

   * cuts: Number of cut edges between the districts in the current plan
   * splits: Number of localities (county equivalents) that are split by the districting plan